Soypete/WebServices-in-3-weeks/reliable-webservice-go/README.md

 ### [Exercise 2](/ex-2-middleware/middleware.go) Add middleware to your go server

 _Middleware_: _Middleware also refers to the software that separates two or more APIs and provides services such as rate-limiting, authentication, and logging._[wikipedia](https://en.wikipedia.org/wiki/Middleware) The implementation is typically “built-in” functions.
 In Go, this tends to be platform style tooling shared across the organization.
-It allows you add complex funcitonality to your endpoints.
+It allows you add complex functionality to your endpoints.

-Using the same web frameworks you used for your webserver or the go standard library, add a middleware function to your server.
+Using the same web frameworks you used for your web server or the go standard library, add a middleware function to your server.
 You can use middleware to add metrics, auth, profiling or custom logic to your programs.
 In this exercise add logging, retry, rate limiting or replace the auth from exercise 1 with a middleware.

 Below are framework docs, they will contain examples of build in middleware that you can add with single line functions.
 They also show you ways of adding custom middleware to your services.